 When diesel prices double, that cost is embedded at every single stage of that chain.
 Each business passes on their cost increase.
 The effect doesn't add — it compounds.
 A 100% rise in diesel does not produce a 5% rise in grocery prices.
 It ripples through four, five, six layers of logistics and lands on your receipt as something much larger.

 And food hasn't even left the farm yet.
 Every tractor that turns the soil runs on diesel.
-Every seeder, every irrigator pump, every harvester that cuts the crop — diesel.
-The grain gets auger-loaded into a diesel truck, taken to a diesel-powered facility, processed and packaged, then loaded onto another diesel truck.
+Every seeder, every irrigator pump, every harvester — diesel.
+The grain gets loaded into a diesel truck, taken to a diesel-powered facility, processed and packaged, then loaded onto another diesel truck.
 By the time your bread hits the supermarket shelf, diesel has touched it at least six times before transport even begins.
 A doubling of fuel prices isn't a transport problem — it's a food production cost problem first, and a transport problem second, and they compound on top of each other all the way to your trolley.

 | Intended Effect | Actual Effect | Who Benefited |